-These interim condensed financial statements have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
-The interim condensed financial statements for the six-months period ended 30 June 2018 are the first financial statements of the Fund prepared in accordance with International Financial Reporting Standards that are endorsed in the Kingdom of Saudi Arabia, and other standards and pronouncements that are issued by Saudi Organization of Certified Public Accountants ("IFRS") and IFRS 1 "First-time Adoption" of International Financial Reporting Standards has been applied.

-For all periods up to and including the year ended 31 December 2017, the Fund prepared its financial statements in accordance with the accounting standards generally accepted in the Kingdom of Saudi Arabia ("SOCPA").
-Refer to note 16 for information on how the Fund's financial statements are impacted upon the adoption of IFRS.
+These financial statements have been prepared in accordance with International Financial Reporting Standards that are endorsed in the Kingdom of Saudi Arabia, and other standards and pronouncements that are endorsed by Saudi Organization of Certified Public Accountants ("IFRS as endorsed in KSA").
+These financial statements for the year ended 31 December 2018 are the first financial statements of the Fund prepared in accordance with IFRS as endorsed in KSA and IFRS 1 "First-time Adoption" of International Financial Reporting Standards as endorsed in KSA has been applied.
+For all periods up to and including the year ended 31 December 2017, the Fund prepared its financial statements in accordance with the accounting standards generally accepted in the Kingdom of Saudi Arabia ("SOCPA GAAP").
+Refer to note 15 for information on how the Fund's financial statements are impacted upon the adoption of IFRS as endorsed in KSA.

-These interim condensed financial statements have been prepared on a historical cost basis, (except for investments at FVPL which are stated at their fair value) using the accrual basis of accounting and the going concern concept.
+These financial statements have been prepared on a historical cost basis, (except for investments at FVPL which are stated at their fair value) using the accrual basis of accounting and the going concern concept.

-The Fund presents its interim condensed statement of financial position in order of liquidity.
-An analysis in respect of recovery or settlement within 12 months after the reporting date (current) and more than 12 months after the reporting date (non-current) is presented in note 14.
+The Fund presents its statement of financial position in order of liquidity.
+An analysis in respect of recovery or settlement within 12 months after the reporting date (current) and more than 12 months after the reporting date (non-current) is presented in note 13.

-4. FUNCTIONAL AND PRESENTATIONAL CURRENCY
+4. FUNCTIONAL AND PRESENTATION CURRENCY

-These interim condensed financial statements are presented in Saudi Riyals ("SR"), which is the Fund's functional currency.
+These financial statements are presented in Saudi Riyals ("SR"), which is also the Fund's functional currency.

-Functional currency' is the currency of the primary economic environment in which the Fund operates.
+Functional currency is the currency of the primary economic environment in which the Fund operates.
 If indicators of the primary economic environment are mixed, then management uses its judgement to determine the functional currency that most faithfully represents the economic effect of the underlying transactions, events and conditions.
 The majority of the Fund's investments and transactions are denominated in SR. Investor subscriptions and redemptions are determined based on net asset value, and received and paid in SR. The expenses (including management fees, custodian fees and administration fees) are denominated and paid in SR. Accordingly, management has determined that the functional currency of the Fund is SR.